MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

     When activation is complete, the information bar displays **Activation finished successfully**.

-## Create labels - if necessary
+## Create and publish labels

-Your organization might already have labels because they were automatically created for your tenant, or because you have sensitivity labels in the Office 365 Security & Compliance center, the Microsoft security center, or the Microsoft compliance center.
+Your organization might already have labels because they were automatically created for your tenant, or because you have sensitivity labelsin the Office 365 Security & Compliance center, the Microsoft security center, or the Microsoft compliance center.
 Let's take a look:

 1. Select **Classifications** > **Labels**: